IOC president's Hiroshima visit fuels suspicions about his true intent

 “The aim of Bach’s visit is to lobby for the Nobel Peace Prize.
 We mentioned that to Hiroshima officials, but didn’t get a reply,” says Naruaki Kuno, who belongs to a separate group of smaller associations in Hiroshima opposed to the visit.

 The IOC, for its part, has been less forthcoming.
-It’s official reply to questions in 2018 as to whether Bach might be nominated for the Nobel Peace Prize on behalf of the organization was that there had been no formal discussion on the matter.
+Its official reply to questions in 2018 as to whether Bach might be nominated for the Nobel Peace Prize on behalf of the organization was that there had been no formal discussion on the matter.

 However, when Bach was awarded the Seoul Peace Prize in October, he touched on the historical connections between the Olympic movement and the Nobel Peace Prize.